aws-samples/amazon-chime-sdk-pstn-integration/README.md

 ```

 ### Configure FreeSWITCH with an IVR application that plays a menu and connects the caller to the Amazon Chime SDK meeting
 1. Create a new xml file named **chime.xml** for the dialplan in the **/usr/local/FreeSWITCH/conf/dialplan/public** directory.
 The file content is listed below.
-Use your voice connector id in the application bridge section.
+Use your outbound voice connector id in the application bridge section.
 The +17035550122 phone number is a static number that is used for the [Amazon Chime Voice Connector and Amazon Chime SDK integration](https://docs.aws.amazon.com/chime/latest/dg/mtgs-sdk-cvc.html)

 ```
 <include>